 A stronger understanding of the unknowns in the volumetric frame field problem enables both theoretical and practical developments.
 On the theoretical side, our reexamination of the typical representation of octahedral frames not only yields useful geodesic formulas and projection operators but also suggests generalization to odeco frames.
-For both frame representations, optimization algorithms designed explicitly to traverse the manifold of unknowns yield gains in efficiency and quality of the computed result.
+For both frame representations, optimization algorithms designed explicitly to traverse the manifold of unknowns yield gains in efficiency and in the quality of computed results.